Georgia Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 Repairs for weather-related accidents or if you were hit by an animal

-The table reflects Georgia's state minimum car insurance requirements, including bodily injury and property damage coverage.
-Remember, specific coverage details depend on your individual policy's terms and conditions.
+The table reflects Georgia's minimum car insurance requirements, including bodily injury and property damage coverage.
+Remember, specific coverage details depend on your policy's terms and conditions.

 Average Cost of Minimum Coverage Car Insurance in Georgia

 Age is a key factor in determining car insurance costs.
-In Georgia, drivers aged 22 to 29 usually face the highest premiums due to their higher risk.
+In Georgia, the age group with the highest premium for state minimum coverage is 22 to 29, primarily due to their higher risk of accidents and less driving experience.

-The table below displays the average cost of minimum coverage car insurance in Georgia by age group, showing how rates vary with age.
+The table below shows the average cost of minimum coverage car insurance in Georgia by age group, showing how rates vary with age.

 Cheapest Companies for Minimum Coverage Car Insurance in Georgia